limcheekin/eth-erc20-token-sale/README.md

 - Reuse the code of [Crowdsale.sol](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/release-v2.3.0/contracts/crowdsale/Crowdsale.sol) from `@openzeppelin/contracts@2.3.0`.
 - Use `@openzeppelin/test-helpers@0.5.13` for writing unit tests.

 It is tested with [MetaMask](https://metamask.io/) Chrome extension and Android.
-I think it is good idea to test out [the dApps](https://eth-erc20-token-sale.vercel.app/) yourself before looking into the code.
+I think it is good idea to test out [the dApps](https://eth-erc20-token-sale.vercel.app/) (or [on Skynet](https://040fq06lqnpkt0tfbav18hpfv0dp0ih27dkenig3ur104hkq4lvlm48.siasky.net/)) yourself before looking into the code.

 The dApps is interacting with smart contracts running on Rinkeby testnet, hence you need some ETH in your wallet.
 If you don't have any, you can request some ETH from [Rinkeby Faucet](https://faucet.rinkeby.io/).